PlaidCloud/website/content/en/docs/tasks/job/parallel-processing-expansion.md

 set of parameters (remaining lines).

 This example relies on a feature of YAML.
-One YAML file can contain multiple documents (Kubernetes manifests, in this case), separated by `---` on a line by itself.
+One YAML file can contain multiple documents (PlaidCloud manifests, in this case), separated by `---` on a line by itself.
 You can pipe the output directly to `kubectl` to create the Jobs.